 - User incentives for engagement

-Still, want more?
+Want to learn more?
 See how hubEngage is different from Workplace by Facebook.
-If you are looking for a metrics-driven employee communication and engagement platform, talk to us to learn more about hubEngage.
+If you are looking for a metrics-driven employee,, user-friendly communication and engagement platform talk to us to learn more about hubEngage.